 Leeds Building Society | 85 years remaining from the start of the mortgage. |

-Engaging our service will provide you enhanced control over the value of your Walton on the Naze leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
-The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you increased control over the value of your Walton on the Naze leasehold, as your property will be more valuable and saleable in respect of lease length should you decide to sell.
+The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.